 Internship Outcome: Leadership training; program execution; and event coordination.
-Deepen self-awareness and connection of faith/spirituality or core values with academic and career or life choices.
+Deepen self-awareness and connection of spiritual, religious or secular core values with academic and career or life choices.

-Schedule: L3 Program Schedule, weekly staff meeting and flexible; occasional weekend availability required.
+Schedule: L3 Program Schedule assigned, mandatory weekly staff meeting; occasional weekend availability required.

 How to Apply: Send cover letter, unofficial transcript, resume, 350 word essay exploring your career calling or possibilities, and 2 references (may be included on resume) electronically to Rev. Holly Ulmer, Chaplain at email@example.com .
 Please have documents in Word format.
 Positions will be open until filled.
 Please send questions to Chaplain Holly Ulmer at firstname.lastname@example.org .